MuhammadLaiqAli/Project22-phase3/20L-1305/README.md

 Every time your Django app starts, secret reads gets recorded on the audit log.
 Restrict access to only the secrets it needs and know that you can revoke access with a single command.

+                                                                     DOCUMENTATION OF DJANGO

+        User manuals

+ Django  has also a large set of document for their user which inintially starts from installation part and then go forward to all the functions and method like database connectivity, sql injection, csrf tokens ,user authentication and many are explained by django in their documentation.

+Django User Guide is a django>=1.6(version) app that shows configurable, self-contained HTML guides to users.
+Showing a guide to all of your users is as easy as creating a `Guide` object and linking them to your users.
+Use the convenient `{% user_guide %}` template tag where you want guides to appear and Django User Guide does the rest.

+When a user visits a page containing the template tag, they are greeted with relevant guides.
+Django User Guide decides what guide(s) a user needs to see and displays them in a modal window with controls for cycling through those guides.
+Django User Guide tracks plenty of meta-data: creation times, guide importance, if the guide has been finished by specific users, finished times, etc.

+Django User Guide decides what guide(s) a user needs to see and displays them in a modal window with controls for cycling through those guides.
+Django User Guide tracks plenty of meta-data: creation times, guide importance, if the guide has been finished by specific users, finished times, etc.

+        Django Tutorial

+ Django has also their tutorials that are not officially from django but these are third party tutorials like w3schools and many tech channels on youtube are covering the content of django which ultimately supports the community using django.